tsiapalis/RSLAutoFarm/README.md

    ```
 3) **Run the script:**
     ```console
-    python AutomatedRaid.py
+    python RSLAutoFarm.py
     ```

 4) **Follow the prompts** to configure your farming setup.

 ### Usage
-1) Open *Raid: Shadow Legends* from the official plarium client.
+1) Open *Raid: Shadow Legends* app from the official Plarium client.

 2) Start the program:
-   - If using the executable, double-click the *AutomatedRaid.exe* file.
+   - If using the executable, double-click the *RSLAutoFarm.exe* file.
-   - If using the Python script, run python *AutomatedRaid.py* in your terminal.
+   - If using the Python script, run python *RSLAutoFarm.py* in your terminal.

 3) Follow the prompts to configure your farming setup:
    -  Number of teams